 Visual Studio project for full scale demo of PLSA using PATENTCORPUS128

 Probabilistic Latent Semantic AnalysispLSA was introduced by Hofmann in 1999.
 Given data is document-term matrix and number of presumed categories (2 in this example).

-The result is computed two matrices with meaning explained below:
+The result is computed two matrices and a vector with the meaning explained below:

 If we presume that our collection has two categories we may notice that upper two documents belong to one of them, next two document belong to another and last document almost evenly present words from these two categories.
 That is shown in the first matrix.
 The documents are shown in rows and the categories in columns.
 The matrix value is a probability, with which a particular document belong to a particular category.